LucaCiucci/nm4p/mod_1/appendixes/iat.typ

         image("/mod_1/img/plots/binning.svg", width: 50%),
         caption: [
             Tipical trend of $tau_"int"$ computed using @binning-tau-int for a dataset with exponential autocorrelation @test-dataset-exp-correlation.
-            The variance is estimated by repeating the binning process multiple times and computing the variance of the results. #footnote(raw(xtasks.binning, block: false, lang: "sh")).
+            The variance is estimated by repeating the binning process multiple times and computing the variance of the results. #footnote(mod_1-command("run binning")).
         ]
     ) <binning-trend>